swiyu-admin-ch/didtoolbox-java/README.md

             The ed25519 public key file(s) for the DID Document’s verification method.
 One should match the ed25519 private key supplied via -s option.
 In PEM format.
 This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters

+    deactivate      Deactivate (revoke) a did:tdw DID log.
+To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material: PEM files, a Java KeyStore (PKCS12) or a
+            Securosys Primus (HSM) connection.
+In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library
+            (primusX-java8.jar or primusX-java11.jar) is expected to be stored on the system alongside the DID-Toolbox, more specifically in the lib subdirectory, e.g. as lib/primusX-java11.jar
+      Usage: deactivate [options]
+        Options:
+        * --did-log-file, -d
+            The file containing a valid did:tdw DID log to deactivate --help, -h
+            Display help for the DID toolbox 'deactivate' command --jks-alias
+            Java KeyStore alias name of the entry to process.
+This CLI parameter should always be used exclusively alongside all the other --jks-*
+            CLI parameters
+          --jks-file, -j
+            Java KeyStore (PKCS12) file to read the (signing/verifying) keys from.
+This CLI parameter should always be used exclusively alongside all the other --jks-* CLI parameters
+          --jks-password
+            Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore.
+This CLI parameter should always be used exclusively alongside all the other --jks-* CLI parameters --primus-credentials, -p
+            A safely stored credentials file required when using (signing/verifying) keys available in the Securosys Primus (HSM) Keystore.
+It should feature a quartet of the following properties: securosys_primus_host, securosys_primus_port, securosys_primus_user and securosys_primus_password.
+Any credential missing in this file will simply fallback to its system environment counterpart (if set) - the relevant envvars in this case are: SECUROSYS_PRIMUS_HOST, SECUROSYS_PRIMUS_PORT, SECUROSYS_PRIMUS_USER and SECUROSYS_PRIMUS_PASSWORD.
+            This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
+          --primus-keystore-alias, -q
+            An alias the (signing/verifying) key pair (stored in the Securosys Primus (HSM) Keystore) is associated with.
+This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM) --primus-keystore-password
+            An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
+This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
+          --signing-key-file, -s
+            The ed25519 private key file corresponding to the public key, required to sign and output the initial DID log entry.
+In PEM Format.
+This
+            CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters

 $ java -jar didtoolbox.jar -V

 didtoolbox 1.3.1